ParallelMaths/parallel/pages/10-07-heroic-hidden-figures.md

 :::

-There will be more in TWO weeks, so check your email or return to the website on Thursday at 3pm on October 31st.
+There will be more in TWO weeks, so check your email or return to the website on Thursday at 3pm on November 5th.

 In the meantime, you can find out your score, the answers and go through the answer sheet as soon as you hit the SUBMIT button below.